reactjs/react.dev/src/content/reference/rules/components-and-hooks-must-be-pure.md

 }
 ```

+One way to achieve the desired result of updating `window.title` outside of render is to [synchronize the component with `window`](http://localhost:3000/learn/synchronizing-with-effects).

 As long as calling a component multiple times is safe and doesn’t affect the rendering of other components, React doesn’t care if it’s 100% pure in the strict functional programming sense of the word.
 It is more important that [components must be idempotent](/reference/rules/components-must-be-idempotent).

 ## Props and state are immutable {/*props-and-state-are-immutable*/}